nokia/network-as-code-py/README.md

 Network as Code is an initiative to create APIs, software libraries and developer portals that make mobile networks configurable by third-party software developers.
 The aim is to allow application software to be more aware of the mobile network and better leverage its dynamic properties.
 One of the central ideas is for developers to be able to adjust various network properties on the fly at a seconds' notice to react changing conditions in either the network or the application domain.

 You can read more about Network as Code on the [ATG Confluence page](https://confluence.ext.net.nokia.com/display/ATG/ATS+-+Network+as+Code).

-This repository contains the Python library for the Network as Code project.
-It allows Python-based applications to alter the network and query device information such as location data.
-The library will grow over time to include more functionality as well.

 ## Getting started